AterhiM/LLM-Learning-Summaries/content/rag.md

 ## Internet-augmented Language Models: Leveraging web search for augmentation

-Internet-augmented Language Models use web search engines to enhance language models.
+Internet-augmented Language Models are another way that uses web search engines to enhance language models.

 They (1) Retrieve relevant documents from search results, (2) Segment them into paragraphs, and (3) Use TF-IDF and cosine similarity to rank paragraphs.

 This approach enriches language models with up-to-date and diverse information.

-### Overview of Internet-augmented LLMs

 Retrieved paragraphs are used to condition language models via few-shot prompting, extending conventional question-answer pairs with evidence paragraphs.

 ## RAG for CodeT5+: To Enhance code generation with retrieval

+Moving on from text to code generation.

-RAG has been applied to code generation tasks, particularly in combination with **CodeT5+**.
+RAG has been applied to code generation tasks, particularly in combination with [**CodeT5+**](https://arxiv.org/abs/2305.07922).

-It improves code generation by leveraging retrieval to provide crucial context for generating accurate code.
+It improves code generation by leveraging retrieval to provide crucial context for generating accurate pieces of code.

+### More into RAG for CodeT5+

-RAG for CodeT5+ offers three settings:
+RAG for CodeT5+ presents users with a versatile trio of settings:

-* Retrieval-based,
+- Retrieval-based;

-* Generative-only, and
+- Generative-only; and

-* Retrieval-augmented,
+- Retrieval-augmented,

-each with its advantages in different scenarios.

-Retrieved code samples are used to enhance code generation.
-The retrieved code serves as valuable context, guiding the generative system to produce more accurate and contextually relevant code compared to generative-only approaches.
+Each of these settings is tailored to excel in distinct scenarios.

+In essence, these settings harness the power of retrieved code samples to elevate code generation, mirroring their impact on textual content.

+By leveraging retrieved code as a rich contextual foundation, this approach empowered the generative system to craft code that is not only more precise but also inherently contextually aligned, surpassing the capabilities of generative-only methods.

 ## Hypothetical Document Embeddings (HyDE): A solution for relevance modeling